weirdaemon/weirdaemon.github.io/content/about/index.md

 draft = false
 +++

-These are the voyages...

 I'm a recovering computer programmer and artist.
-This is part of my efforts to recover from some other things and dedicate my life to nobler things.
+This is part of my efforts to recover from some other stuff and dedicate my life to nobler callings.

 >What about love?